rillig/pkglint/codewalk.md

 	// joined by single spaces
 	Text string

-	raw     []*RawLine // contains the original text including trailing newline autofix *Autofix   // any changes that pkglint would like to apply to the line once    Once
+	raw  []*RawLine // contains the original text including trailing newline fix  *Autofix   // any changes that pkglint would like to apply to the line once Once

 	// XXX: Filename and Basename could be replaced with a pointer to a Lines object.
 }